Tools & calculators

 Huge bonus points sweeteners

 This card comes with a range of juicy benefits for new cardholders.
-Provided you are able to spend $3,000 in 3 months of holding the card, you’ll get a liberal 60,000 bonus points credited to your rewards account.
-Renew the card for a second year and you’ll receive a further 30,000 points.
+Provided you are able to spend $4,000 in 90 days of holding the card, you’ll get a liberal 90,000 bonus points credited to your rewards account.

 The 90,000 points will put you well on the way to earning an economy reward flight to Europe or New York (120,000 points).
-Or, if you choose the Amplify Rewards program instead, more than enough for $450 in retail gift cards (99,900 points).
+Or, if you choose the Amplify Rewards program instead, they’re almost enough for $450 in retail gift cards (99,900 points).

 If you’re not already a member of the Qantas Frequent Flyer program, it won’t cost you a cent to join because Bank of Melbourne will pay the $89.50 joining fee on your behalf.